dkz2r/python-intermediate-tool/episodes/04-unit-testing.md

 `empty_file.txt` in our tests directory.
 The `open` function will be replaced with our mock function that returns an empty string.
-We are providing a file name here to be consistent with the `Document` class initialization, and we are using the name to act as additional information for later devlopers to clarify the intent of the test.
+We are providing a file name here to be consistent with the `Document` class initialization, and we are using the name to act as additional information for later developers to clarify the intent of the test.

 :::